 To facilitate students' preparation for careers involving the teaching of social work methods, procedures have been established whereby students can gain experience and improve their skills in teaching under the supervision of a social work faculty member.
-In accordance with the Graduate Employees Organization contract, students enrolled in this practicum can assist in course development, classroom teaching, class facilitation, and other instructional activities with the exception of grading.
+In accordance with the Graduate Employees Organization contract, students enrolled in this practicum can assist in course development, classroom teaching, class facilitation, and other instructional activities except for grading.